 One of the most frequently asked questions from carers is around managing symptoms at the end of life.
-Below is a list of some of the most common symptoms, regardless of the type of disease the person you are caring for has.
+Below is a list of some of the most common symptoms at the end of life.
+This is regardless of the type of disease the person you are caring for has.